Advisory Committee on Blood and Tissue Safety and Availability Authority

 In addition, there will be nine (9) individuals designated to serve as official representative members of the blood, blood products, tissue and organ professional organizations or business sectors.
-These representative members will be from the AABB, American Association of Tissue Banks (AATB), the Eye Bank Association of America, an organ procurement organization, and one of either the American National Red Cross (ARC) or America's Blood Centers (ABC) on a rotating basis.
-The Committee composition can include additional representation from either the plasma protein fraction community or a trade organization; a manufacturer of blood, plasma, or other tissue/organ test kits; a manufacturer of blood, plasma or other tissue/organ equipment; and a major hospital organization or major hospital accreditation organization.
+These representative members will be from the AABB, American Association of Tissue Banks (AA TB), the Eye Bank Association of America, the Association of Organ Procurement Organization (AOPO), and one of either the American National Red Cross (ARC) or America's Blood Centers (ABC) on a rotating basis.
+The Committee composition can include additional representation from either the plasma protein fraction community or a trade organization; a manufacturer of blood, plasma, or other tissue/organ test kits; a manufacturer of blood, plasma or other tissue/organ equipment; a major hospital organization; or a major hospital accreditation organization.
 Where more than one company produces a specified product or process, representatives from those companies will rotate on the same schedule as public members.
-All voting members oft he Committee will be selected by the Secretary or designee.
+All voting members of the Committee will be selected by the Secretary or designee.

-The Committee will also consist of not more than nine non-voting ex-officio members to represent the Centers for Disease Control and Prevention; the Centers for Medicare and Medicaid Services; the Food and Drug Administration to represent the Office of Blood Research and Review (OBRR) and the Office of Cellular.
-Tissue and Gene Therapies (OCTGT); the Health Resources and Services Administration, including representation from the Chair, Advisory Committee on Organ Transplantation (ACOT); the National Institutes of Health to represent intra-and extramural research; and the Department of Defense.
+The Committee will also consist of not more than eight non-voting ex-officio members to represent the Centers for Disease Control and Prevention; the Centers for Medicare and Medicaid Services; the Food and Drug Administration for which representation will be provided by the Office of Blood Research and Review (OBRR) and the Office of Cellular, Tissue and Gene Therapies (OCTGT); the Health Resources and Services Administration, which includes representation from the Chair, Advisory Committee on Organ Transplantation (ACOT); the National Institutes of Health; and the Department of Defense.
 Other Federal departments/agencies will be invited to participate as non-voting ex-officio members, as the Secretary or designee deem necessary, to effectively carry out the Committee's function.

 The voting public members will be paid at the rate not to exceed $200.00 per day, plus per diem and any applicable travel expenses, as authorized by Section 5703, Title 5, U.S.C., for persons employed intermittently in the Government service.
 Members who are officers or employees of the United States Government shall not receive compensation for their services on the Committee.